nyoma-diamond/portfolioManager/README.md

 Now that the project is prepared you need to get the project ID so Clasp knows where to push to.
 In the Google Script Editor, go into the `File` menu and select `Project properties`.
 Once in `Project properties` find and copy the Script ID.
 Once you have the script ID, create a file called `.clasp.json` in your local `portfolioManager` directory containing `{"scriptId":"<your script id>"}`.

-### History setup
-> History setup method is tbd as when and how to record data is still an open question

 ## Pushing to Google
 Once you have created a project in Google Scripts and are ready to push your work to Google you can do so using `yarn tscpush` or `npm run-script tscpush` if not using `Yarn`.